appsmithorg/appsmith/contributions/ClientSetup.md

 ## Running Client Codebase

-Appsmith's client (UI/frontend) uses the ReactJS library and Typescript.
-The application also uses libraries like react-redux and redux-saga for workflows.
-We use VS Code Editor as our primary editor.
+Appsmith's client (UI/frontend) uses ReactJS and Typescript.
+For the workflow of the application, the react-redux and redux-saga libraries are also used.
+The application is edited primarily in Visual Studio Code Editor.

 [![How to Setup Appsmith for Client Side Development](../static/images/client-yt-video-thumbnail.jpg)](https://www.youtube.com/watch?v=FwJlVWVx0X0)